-Key Metrics
+Key metrics

 The DRACA tool assigns a numeric risk score to each process within a department, which represents the residual risk in that process.

 The outcomes of the residual risk assessment can be used to create an information dashboard for management to visualize trends in risk scores.

-For example, a dashboard may include:
+A dashboard may include:

-Average risk rating of top ten riskiest processes at an institutional level and top five on a functional/specific department level.

-• Number of processes where the risk rating increased and decreased over the quarter, or since the last run of the DRACA tool.
+- Average risk rating of the top ten riskiest processes at an institutional level and top five on a functional/specific department level. - Number of processes where the risk rating increased and decreased over the quarter, or since the last run of the DRACA tool.

-Tool Variations
+Tool variations